IRNAS/bio-labware-review/070_cell_culture.md

 Keywords: warm, water, bath

 ####2.
 Commercial variants
-Prices for warm water baths usually vary between 500 and 1000€, depending on the size, precision, etc.
+Prices for warm water baths usually vary between 500 and 1000€, depending on the size, precision, etc. An alternative to laboratory warm water baths are sous-vide cookers (slow cookers), which are available for less, but often show the same capabilities.

 ####3.
 Available DIY resources
 Interestingly, the existing "lab-grade" DIY warm water baths, mostly seem to come as adaptations of DIY slow cookers, such as [this one](https://learn.adafruit.com/sous-vide-powered-by-arduino-the-sous-viduino/).
 Two designs seem to do their job very well, which can be found [here](http://blog.labfab.cc/?p=47) and [here](http://makezine.com/projects/water-bath-thermostat/).